-Actually, I remember recently that one Professor Kevin Fenton, director of health and wellbeing at something called imposingly ‘Public Health England’, had called for the implementation of ‘practical solutions’ to the snacking tendency, by which he meant a sneaky and totally obligatory de-sugaring of foods like cakes, biscuits and puddings!
+Actually, I remember recently that one Professor Kevin Fenton, director of health and wellbeing at something called imposingly ‘Public Health England’, had called for the implementation of ‘practical solutions’ to the snacking tendency.
+He meant a sneaky and totally obligatory de-sugaring of foods like cakes, biscuits and puddings!
 But these foods aren’t sugary by accident, they’re sugary because that’s what we like about them.
 It’s like salted crisps having salt removed… but yes, the health industry has pushed that one too.

 Now what you might notice about those three example snacks, is that they give a quick sugar rush.
 Yes, that’s right, even baguettes, because modern, highly processed white flour is quickly converted into sugar in the blood stream.
 Snacking is all about sugar dips during the day, and our ability to immediately ‘feed them’ rather than wait a few minutes for the body to naturally re-adjust its balance.
-Although they are starches rather than sugars, foods like white bread and white rice have been stripped of their dietary fibre and act more like sugar in the body, easy to digest and rapidly ending up as sugar in the bloodstream.
+Although they are starches rather than sugars, foods like white bread and white rice have been stripped of their dietary fibre.
+These foods act more like sugar, easy to digest and rapidly ending up as sugar in the bloodstream.
 And what about crips?
-The most widely consumed kind of potato today, called Russet, is actually quicker to turn into glucose than pure sugar itself!
+The most widely consumed kind of potato today is called Russet.
+It is actually quicker to turn into glucose than pure sugar itself!
 This (along with salt) is why crisps are so successful and tempting a snack.